Astra-K/scrape_your_say/README.md

 git clone https://github.com/Astra-K/scrape_your_say.git
 cd scrape-your-say
 pip install -r requirements.txt
 Make sure the input YAML file is placed in the data/ folder.
 Then, run the analysis script.
+Raw Yaml is an uncleaned version, for the analysis certain data aggregation was needed, which is why both are added.

 ## ▶️ Running the Analysis
 python src/scrape_analysis.py